CONNECT WITH US

 Learn With Us

 Ready to learn more?
-Dive in deep with our class for parents
+Dive in with our What Why & How of Inclusion on demand PD!

 Looking for more resources: The Nation Down Syndrome Society and Down Syndrome Education International have published a resource for enhancing inclusive education for students with Down syndrome.
 Down Syndrome: Guidelines for Inclusive Education aims to improve the development and educational outcomes for individuals with Down syndrome from birth to adult life by providing educators, therapists, early interventionists, parents, and school districts with a guide to evidence-based practices.
 Download here.